lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_48.md

 			{
 				"funcName":"",
 				"funcTitle":"",
 				"funcP":"1.
 Provide the uploading methods of API and SDK data to facilitate enterprises to import data for indexing \n2.
-Support the seamless access of JD Cloud's RDS data source \n"
+Support the seamless access of JD Cloud’s RDS data source \n"
 			}
 		]
 	},